 - Automated monitoring systems: Alongside manual processes, companies can enhance their IT posture by integrating automated threat detection systems.
 Asset management platforms can help organizations keep track of device performance and activity.
-At the same time, network security tools can monitor web traffic in real-time.
+Simultaneously, network security tools can monitor web traffic in real-time.
 When irregularities are detected, these systems will send timely alerts to the cyber security team, reducing incident response times.

 How to mitigate cyber threats

 When it comes to mitigating cyber threats, prevention is always the best approach.
-By continuously monitoring for vulnerabilities, suspicious activity, and unauthorized access, organizations can eliminate a wide range of potential attack vectors.
-End-user education is also crucial, especially when it comes to phishing scams and malware distribution.
+By continuously monitoring vulnerabilities, suspicious activity, and unauthorized access, organizations can eliminate a wide range of potential attack vectors.
+End-user education is also crucial, especially in phishing scams and malware distribution.
 The more employees know about these attack methods, the less likely they’ll be to click on an infected link or hand over their sensitive data to malicious actors.
 Key cyber threat mitigation strategies include:

 - Data loss prevention: Insulating sensitive data from unauthorized users is a top concern for companies in almost every industry, especially those that collect and store consumer information.
 Developing a data backup schedule and data loss prevention system can help reduce the risk of unplanned downtime that results from ransomware attacks, malware, and more.